Rosalía Mera: Career

+Assets

+At the time of her death, Mera's fortune was valued at $6.1 billion (€4.6 billion).
+Her primary asset was a 6.99% stake in Inditex (representing 31.4 million shares valued at €3.2 billion), held through the investment vehicle Rosp Corunna Participaciones Empresariales, S.L.
+This entity also controlled a 5% stake in the pharmaceutical research company Zeltia, valued at €28.8 million.

+Mera channeled her investments through two investment companies (SICAVs): Breixo Inversiones (with assets of approximately €200 million) and Soandres de Activos (with €350 million in assets).
+She also controlled Ferrado Inmuebles and held stakes in other companies including Room Mate hotels (over 30%), Galician Marine Aquaculture (30.5%), and Neonatal, a company producing biometric fingerprinting kits for newborns.

 Political and philanthropic activities

 Mera opposed conservative Prime Minister Mariano Rajoy's plans to make Spain's abortion laws more restrictive.
-She also opposed austerity cutbacks to Spain's national healthcare and education programmes.
+She specifically criticised the proposed reform drafted by Justice Minister Alberto Ruiz-Gallardón, expressing confidence that the bill "would not pass" and hoping the existing legislation "would be left as it is" because in her view it "is very good".
+On economic policy, she opposed austerity cutbacks to Spain's national healthcare and education programmes, stating: "If we haggle over health, childhood, or education, we are doing ourselves a great disservice".

 Mera established the Paideia Foundation which works with groups in risk of social exclusion.
+The foundation, based in A Coruña, was created to support children with disabilities, inspired by Mera's personal experience as the mother of a son with cerebral palsy.

 Personal life

 Mera married Amancio Ortega Gaona in 1966.
 The couple had a daughter Sandra in 1968, and a son Marcos in 1971, who was born with cerebral palsy.
 The couple divorced in 1986.

 Death

 On 14 August 2013, Mera was admitted to a hospital in Menorca in an "irreversible situation" after suffering a stroke.
 The family had been on holiday in Menorca.
 Mera died on 15 August 2013 in A Coruña.
 She had been transferred by plane to the port city and then by ambulance to the Hospital San Rafael de A Coruña where she later died of stroke complications.
 Inditex confirmed Mera's death on 16 August 2013, stating "The group wishes to send its sincere condolences to her loved ones and friends at this extremely difficult time, after the loss of a person who contributed so much to the origins and development of the company."
 She was buried in the cemetery of the church of Santa Eulalia of Liáns, in Oleiros, Galicia.

 Her daughter Sandra Ortega Mera inherited her wealth, and became Spain's richest woman with a net wealth of $6.1 billion.